PhilTIG/BarcodePackaging/BoxEmpty_Transfer_PRD.md

 - **Behavior**: Simple empty operation when no groups exist for the job

 #### 1.2 Automatic Box Reallocation
-- **Process**: Background automatic assignment of next unallocated customer
+- **Process**: Background assignment of next unallocated customerName to emptied box
 - **Transition**: Seamless - no "empty" status, direct assignment to new customer
 - **Notification**: Simple notification to user about reallocation
-- **Conditions**: Only when Manager has set box limit for the job
+- **Conditions**: Only when box limit is active and unallocated customerNames exist
+- **Source**: Takes from available customerNames that couldn't get boxes due to limit

 #### 1.3 Box History System
 - **Scope**: Show all previous contents for the specific box number across the job